 When growing for the potent, resin-producing tops, pot farmers will keep the flowering females and eradicate the pollen-producing males.
-Otherwise the males will pollenate the females, and the flowers will be loaded with seeds.
+Otherwise, the males will pollinate the females, and the flowers will be loaded with seeds.
 Maybe that was OK for Cheech and Chong back in the 70s, but today?
 Not cool.

 With a hemp farm, on the other hand, you plant acres of seeds and come what may.
 Whether they produce male or female flowers has no bearing on the quality of fibers.
 And furthermore, who has time to wander through a hemp field at the cusp of flowering season to pull out the females?

-After all, the hemp can pollenate the marijuana, and a seedy crop would be worth only a fraction of its value.
-Once the females are pollenated and go to seed, their frantic production of resin and hyper-developed calyxes goes way down.
-Not only that, the seeds would be of no real use either, just unwanted hybrids of high grade weed and industrial grade hemp.
+After all, the hemp can pollinate the marijuana, and a seedy crop would be worth only a fraction of its value.
+Once the females are pollinated and go to seed, their frantic production of resin and hyper-developed calyxes goes way down.
+Not only that, the seeds would be of no real use either, just unwanted hybrids of high-grade weed and industrial-grade hemp.

 Breeding and selection